Skip to content

 Advanced teams use different modes simultaneously across multiple sessions:

-Run the Background Agent on a lint-fix task (autonomous) while you use the main Agent for feature development (guided).
-Review the Background Agent’s changes when they are ready, without interrupting your feature work.
+Run a Cloud Agent on a lint-fix task (autonomous) while you use the main Agent for feature development (guided).
+Review the Cloud Agent’s changes when they are ready, without interrupting your feature work.

 You stay in analysis mode too long.
 If you spend 30 minutes asking the AI about the codebase before writing any code, you have consumed context that could have been used for implementation.
 Set a time box for analysis (5-10 minutes), then switch to implementation.